This is article #20 out of 50 in The Startup Marketing Playbook.

 As you are assembling your design strategy, keep 4 guiding principles in mind:

 Your design strategy must align with your company objectives, culture and story.
-If you strive to avoid aggressive sales tactics and put extra care into the customer experience, then your design should reflect that with a comforting, approachable aesthetic.
+If you strive to avoid aggressive sales tactics and put extra care into the customer experience, your design should reflect that with a comforting, approachable aesthetic.
 Lyft is a great example of this with its pink mustache.
 On the contrary, their competitor Uber is typically known to be more aggressive, business-focused and sleek.
 Uber’s heavy use of black and grey in their color palette communicates that focus.

 It’s important to note the difference between brand and content.
-While you may have specific brand guidelines for material with your name on it, your content is often designed to be unique and have variety.
+While you may have specific brand guidelines for material with your name on it, your content is often designed to be unique and varied.
 After all, if you created ebooks and PDF guides that looked exactly the same each week, your inbound campaigns would likely perform poorly.
-The design team has flexibility when creating content and has the opportunity to experiment with different styles, as long as they align to the guidelines you established to appeal to your target persona and tell your story.
+The design team has flexibility when creating content and has the opportunity to experiment with different styles, as long as they align with the guidelines you established to appeal to your target persona and tell your story.

 Design should make messaging clear, simple and easy to understand.
 I’ve reiterated this a few times in this post because it is so important — your targets will not spend the time to understand your story if you don’t make it ridiculously easy for them to do so.
 Looking at fun visualizations is a heck of a lot better than reading a white paper.
 When you leverage design to communicate with clarity and disseminate your marketing messages, you’ll see: